rule

 Text 29

-Garuda, the majesty of the Lord glorified in verses, the personification of the Veda; may that master by all the names of Vishvaksena Himself [the Lord whose powers are found throughout the universe] protect us from endless suffering.
+May the majesty of Garuda, whom one praises in hymns, he who embodies the Vedic verses, may that master protect us with [his name and] all the names of Vishvaksena [the Lord whose powers are found throughout the universe] against an endless suffering.

 Garuda, the majesty of the Lord glorified in verses, the personification of the Veda; may that master protect us from endless suffering by all the names of Vis'vaksena Himself [the Lord who's powers are found throughout the universe].
 (Vedabase)